Primary

 Pull up to one side, then shift across to the other side while staying at the top.
 Do not drop down between sides—maintain height throughout the traverse.
 This requires significant strength endurance.

-Want Typewriter Pull-Up in your program?
+See where Typewriter Pull-Up fits in your weekly plan

 Grip bar wide - this is a common issue that reduces exercise effectiveness.